Explore health content from A to Z.

 serious medical condition

-an unusual or allergic reaction to zanamivir, lactose, other medicines, foods, dyes, or preservatives
+an unusual or allergic reaction to zanamivir, milk proteins, other medicines, foods, dyes, or preservatives

 pregnant or trying to get pregnant